fnv234/6.1040-3Dev-backend/problem_framing.md

 ## Problem

 Awkward or shallow social interactions at gatherings and events make it hard for people to quickly connect.
-Host-run icebreakers are often boring, time-consuming, or embarrassing.
-The app addresses the need for a fun, low-friction way for groups to learn about each other, spark better conversation, and form deeper connections quickly.
+Host-run icebreakers can often be boring and time-consuming, as well as sometimes embarrassing.
+Our proposed app will address the need for a fun, low-friction way for groups to learn about each other, spark better conversation, and form these deeper connections quickly.

 ## Evidence